OSC/ood-documentation/source/installation/resource-manager/coder.rst

 Example OpenStack VM
 ********************

-An example interactive application that can be launched using this adapter can be found this link https://github.com/andrejcermak/bc_openstack_vm
-Its coder counterpart can be found here https://github.com/andrejcermak/coder_template_os_vm
+An example interactive application that can be launched using this adapter can be found at this link: https://github.com/andrejcermak/bc_openstack_vm .
+Its Coder counterpart can be found here: https://github.com/andrejcermak/coder_template_os_vm .

 How to setup coder server
 *************************